Santa Claus Buns

 Steps

-• Prepare the starter with 2 tbsps of fresh brewer’s yeast, 1/4 cup of water, a tablespoon of flour taken from that for the dough, a teaspoon of sugar.
+• Prepare the starter with 0.4 oz of fresh yeast, 1.7 oz of water, a tablespoon of flour taken from that for the dough, and a teaspoon of sugar.

-• Let it sit for a few minutes, until the mixture doubles forming abundant foam.
+• Let it sit for a few minutes until the mixture doubles and forms a generous foam.

-• Place the flour on a work surface, add the starter, water, oil and start kneading.
+• Place the flour on a work surface, add the starter, water, and oil, and start kneading.

-• You should get a smooth dough.
+• You need to obtain a smooth dough.
 Flour the bottom of the bowl, place the dough ball, putting some flour on the surface.
-Cover with a sheet of plastic wrap, then with a clean tea towel and a blanket.
+Cover with plastic wrap, then with a clean towel and a blanket.

-• Divide it into four equal parts, you should get four Santa Claus figures.
+• Divide it into four equal parts, you should obtain four Santa Claus figures.

-• From each of these parts, you must obtain a ball of about 3.5 oz, two balls of about 2 oz, 6 balls of about 0.35 oz.
-Let them rise for another hour, they should almost double in size.
+• From each of these parts, you need to obtain a ball of about 3.5 oz, two balls of about 2 oz, 6 balls of about 0.35 oz.
+Let them rise for another hour or so, they should almost double.

-• Flatten the 3.5 oz and 2 oz balls with your fingers to form circles, fill each disk with 0.7 oz of cooked ham and 0.7 oz of emmenthal slices.
-Leave the smallest balls empty.
+• Flatten the 3.5 oz and 2 oz balls with your fingers to form circles, fill each disc with 0.7 oz of cooked ham and 0.7 oz of sliced emmental.
+Leave only the smallest balls empty.

-• Close them well by pinching the dough with your fingers so that the filling does not spill out during cooking.
+• Seal the dough well by pinching it with your fingers so that the filling does not leak during cooking.

-• Now form your Santa Clauses.
-On the baking sheet covered with parchment paper, place a filled 3.5 oz ball as the body, the two 2 oz balls will be the head and hat, while the 6 smaller balls will be arms, legs, pom-pom, and belt (you need to stretch it and make it adhere with a little water to the body).
+• Now form your Santa Claus figures.
+On a baking sheet lined with parchment paper, place a filled 3.5 oz ball as the body, the two 2 oz balls will be the head and hat, while the 6 smaller balls will be arms, legs, pompom, and belt (stretch it and make it adhere with a little water to the body).

 • Brush the surface with olive oil and bake at 350°F for about 25 minutes.

 • Once baked, let them cool slightly and decorate them.
-I used sugar eyes, but half a black olive and spreadable cheese would work too.
-For the nose, I placed half a black olive and decorated the belt by brushing a vegetable charcoal tablet with a moistened brush.
+I used sugar eyes, but half a black olive and spreadable cheese would work just as well.
+For the nose, I used half a black olive and decorated the belt by brushing a water-dampened activated charcoal tablet.
 Use a little spreadable cheese to attach the pieces.

-• For the buckle, I used a slice of sausage with a hole in the middle.
+• For the buckle, I used a slice of sausage that I pierced in the middle.

 • I used half a slice of prosciutto to color the hat.